GemmaButcher-dev/freestyle_dance/README.md

   * Navigate way around site easily.
   * Easily follow links to signposted pages.
   * Find the site informative, fun and engaging.
-  * Know what the next steps tot ake are.
+  * Know what the next steps to take are.
+  * Inform parents of the website for them to assess the information.

 Freestyle Fanatics can help dancers meet these goals by:

-  * Provide relevant inforamtion and links all in one website
+  * Providing relevant information and links all in one website.
   * Providing a simple and clear navigation bar.
-  * Gives dancers information about freestlye dance and revelant associated information.
+  * Give dancers information about freestlye dance and revelant associated information.
   * Engaging images to allow dancer to know they have found the site for the correct genre.
   * Same theme and layout for all pages.